PD Dr. Thomas Weller

 Symbolic communication in the early modern period

-Cultural difference and early modern foreign relations
+Cultural difference and social inequality in the early modern period

 Selected Publications: